VedantGithub123/WRO-2023-FE-Team-V-3/README.md

 This code gets the closest block and sets the target position of that block onto either side of the robot based on the color of the block.

-All in all, this robot is a statement to our team’s adaptability and problem solving skills as we were able to completely redesign and program a new and more compact robot after learning from our previous mistakes.
-We hope that this robot and our hard work will lead us to success and we look forward to competing!
+All in all, this robot is a testament to our team’s adaptability and problem-solving skills, as we were able to completely redesign and program a new and more compact robot after learning from our previous mistakes.
+We hope that this robot and our hard work will lead us to success, and we look forward to competing!